Formula Feeding Guide and FAQs

 Daily amount of formula | 450-600 ml | 750-1,000 ml | 1,050-1,400 ml | 1,350-1,800 ml | 1,500-2,000 ml |

-All babies are different, and so are their appetites!
-In practice, though, once your child settles into a feeding pattern and you get to know his or her feeding cues, you’ll probably find it natural to increase the quantity of formula gradually in response to demand.
+Remember, all babies are different, and so are their appetites!
+In practice, though, once your child settles into a feeding pattern and you get to know their feeding cues, you’ll probably find it natural to increase the quantity of formula gradually in response to demand.

-Feed your baby whenever he or she shows signs of being hungry.
+Feed your baby whenever they show signs of being hungry.
 These signs are known as ‘feeding cues’, and they can include:

 Moving the head from side to side (rooting)